Hilo man, 30, arrested in fatal stabbing of 81-year-old woman | Honolulu Star-Advertiser

 Her identity was not immediately released pending notification of her family.

-A witness told police that she saw Brown repeatedly stab the victim then “he turned his attention toward (the witness) and threatened her with the knife before retreating to his property,” police said.
+A witness told police that she saw the suspect repeatedly stab the victim then “he turned his attention toward (the witness) and threatened her with the knife before retreating to his property,” police said.

 The suspect, identified as Keone Peter Tosie Brown, was discovered hiding along a fence on his adjacent property and was arrested “without incident,” according to police.